seanpatton1/History-Acoustic-and-Electric-Guitar/README.md

 ![Lighthouse jpeg error](assets/validator-errors/lighthouse-error-jpeg.png)

 * Wrong file type added to site, used [image converter](https://image.online-convert.com/) to convert to wepb which fixed the issue.
-Lighthouse screenshots in README confirming fix.
+Lighthouse screenshots in README confirming fix in lighthouse section above.

 ## Finished Product